kingsawyer/wumpus/README.md

        WELCOME TO 'HUNT THE WUMPUS'

         THE WUMPUS LIVES IN A CAVE OF 20 ROOMS: EACH ROOM HAS 3 TUNNELS LEADING TO OTHER ROOMS.
-THE STANDARD MAP IS A ICOSAHEDRON (IF YOU DON'T KNOW WHAT A ICOSAHEDRON IS, ASK SOMEONE)
+THE STANDARD MAP IS A DODECAHEDRON (IF YOU DON'T KNOW WHAT A DODECAHEDRON IS, ASK SOMEONE)

         ***
         HAZARDS: